TejaKavallappa/BookShare/README.md

 **Objective:** Notes belong to Notebooks, and can be viewed by notebook.

-- [ ] create `Notebook` model
+- [ ] create `BookShelf` model
 - build out API, Flux loop, and components for:
-  - [ ] Notebook CRUD
+  - [ ] BookShelf CRUD
-  - [ ] adding notes requires a notebook
+  - [ ] adding books requires a bookshelf
-  - [ ] moving notes to a different notebook
+  - [ ] moving books to a different bookshelf
-  - [ ] viewing notes by notebook
+  - [ ] viewing books by bookshelf
 - Use CSS to style new views

-Phase 3 adds organization to the Notes.
-Notes belong to a Notebook, which has its own `Index` view.
+Phase 3 adds organization to the Books.
+Books belong to a BookShelf, which has its own `Index` view.

 ### Phase 6: Tags (1.5 days)

-**Objective:** Notes can be tagged with multiple tags, and tags are searchable.
+**Objective:** Books can be tagged with multiple tags, and tags are searchable.

 - [ ] create `Tag` model and join table
 - build out API, Flux loop, and components for:
-  - [ ] fetching tags for notebook
+  - [ ] fetching tags for bookshelf
-  - [ ] adding tags to notebook
+  - [ ] adding tags to bookshelf
-  - [ ] creating tags while adding to notebooks
+  - [ ] creating tags while adding to bookshelves
-  - [ ] searching notebooks by tag
+  - [ ] searching bookshelves by tag
 - [ ] Style new elements

 ### Phase 7: Allow Complex Styling in Notes (0.5 days)